5 hours on Mackinac Island - a photo journal

 Mackinac Island main street seen through trees

-Then west following the top of the bluff, on Anne's Tablet Trail through the woods and then along the back of Old Ford Mackinac.
+Then I walked west following the top of the bluff, on Anne's Tablet Trail through the woods and then along the back of Old Ford Mackinac.
 The woods were full of wildflowers, but they really can't compete with the many gardens at summer homes and businesses on the Island.

 East Blockhouse